webix-hub/docs/data/kanban/work_with_data.md

 	]
 });

-//'task' variable will contain an object of the related kanban record var task = $$("myBoard").getItem("task1");
+//'task' variable will contain an object of the related Kanban record var task = $$("myBoard").getItem("task1");

 //you can access data members directly